 - What will this space be used for?
 Consider all possible uses of each room.
 Will the kitchen double up as a dining or homework space?
 Will a spare room also be a study?

-- Will there be pieces of furniture, architectural features or artwork that you want to highlight in any of these rooms?
+- Will there be pieces of furniture, architectural features such as fireplaces or artwork that you want to highlight in any of these rooms?
 This will determine your accent lighting.